gravityplus/Gravity-Forms-Salesforce/trunk/readme.txt

 __If you are using the Web-To-Lead Add-on__ you must have Web-To-Lead enabled.
 [Read how to enable Web-to-Lead on Salesforce.com](https://help.salesforce.com/apex/HTViewHelpDoc?id=setting_up_web-to-lead.htm).

 == Frequently Asked Questions ==

+= Web-to-Lead: DateTime fields don't process =
+This is a known issue.
+We've tried everything to get this working, but Salesforce won't accept any submitted DateTime formats.

+[Here's how to enable the functionality](https://gist.github.com/zackkatz/ae3924779157261b80e3).
+If you find a solution, let us know on that page.

 = Web-to-Lead: I'm not seeing any errors, but the entry didn't get added to Salesforce! = Please check the box "Enable Salesforce debugging emails" in the Web-to-Lead settings page.
 Salesforce will send you an email with a reason the lead or case wasn't added.